 On June 13, 1974, Don Cherry was named the new head coach of the Boston Bruins, replacing Bep Guidolin.
 He went 231-105-64 in his five seasons with the Bruins, taking them to back-to-back Stanley Cup Finals in 1977 and 1978.
 He also won the Jack Adams Award, following the 1975-76 season, for being voted the best coach in the league.

-The Buffalo Sabres used the first pick of the NHL Entry Draft, on June 13, 1987, to select Pierre Turgeon.
-At 17 years and 269 days, Turgeon became the youngest player to ever be drafted first overall.
+The Buffalo Sabres used the first pick of the NHL Entry Draft on June 13, 1987, to select Pierre Turgeon.
+At 17 years and 269 days, he became the youngest player ever to be drafted first overall.
 The impressive draft class also included Shanahan (2nd, New Jersey Devils), Glen Wesley (3rd, Bruins), Joe Sakic (15th, Quebec Nordiques), John LeClair (33rd, Canadiens), Eric Desjardins (38th, Canadiens), Mathieu Schneider (44th, Canadiens) and the steal of the draft, Theoren Fleury (166th, Calgary Flames).

-The Devils advanced to their first-ever Stanley Cup Final, on June 13, 1995, by beating the Philadelphia Flyers 4-2, in Game 6 of the Eastern Conference Final.
-After the Flyers open the scoring early in the first period, the Devils scour four straight goals, including the game-winner by Randy McKay in the second period.
-Stephane Richer scored a goal and added an assist while Scott Niedermayer assisted on two goals.
+The Devils advanced to their first-ever Stanley Cup Final on June 13, 1995, by beating the Philadelphia Flyers 4-2 in Game 6 of the Eastern Conference Final.
+After the Flyers open the scoring early in the first period, the Devils scored four straight goals, including the game-winner by Randy McKay in the second period.
+Stephane Richer scored a goal and added an assist, while Scott Niedermayer assisted on two goals.

 Happy Birthday to You